4d/docs/docs/API/webServerClass.md

 A 4D application can contain anywhere from one to several Web servers:

-- 1 Web server for the host database (default Web server)
+- one Web server for the host database (default Web server)
-- 1 Web server for each component.
+- one Web server for each component.

 All available Web servers are returned by the `WEB Server list` command, whether they are actually running or not.